JulienSiems/TensorFlow-Autoencoders/README.md

 Reference implementations for variational autoencoder, autoencoder, generative adversarial network and adversarial variational bayes I implemented in tensorflow.

-I managed to get them working for the autoencoder and variational autoencder using the beautiful class structure described by Danijar [here.](https://danijar.com/structuring-your-tensorflow-models/)
+I managed to get them working for the autoencoder and variational autoencoder using the beautiful class structure described by Danijar [here.](https://danijar.com/structuring-your-tensorflow-models/)

 Reconstructions from the variational autoencoder:
 <p align="center">